openmod-tracker/amiris/README.md

 Thus, AMIRIS requires a Java-JDK version 8 or higher, which can be obtained, e.g., [here](https://adoptopenjdk.net/).

 ### Maven
-AMIRIS has several dependencies, all of which available via the prominent [Apache Maven](https://maven.apache.org/) build tool.
+AMIRIS has several dependencies, all of which are available via the prominent [Apache Maven](https://maven.apache.org/) build tool.
-Most development environments for Java support Apache Maven by default, but you can also install Maven directly.
+Most development environments for Java offer an integrated version Apache Maven - thus you do not have to install it.
+If you do not used an IDE or don't want to use their integrations, you can also install Maven directly to your system.
+In that case, please follow the instructions marked with `Console` below.

 ### Java IDE (optional)
 We recommend to use Eclipse and provide an Eclipse project for your convenience.